 It’s also a relief this PC port isn’t a complete car crash, unlike past Ubisoft efforts – I’m looking at you, Aiden.
 Playing on a GTX 1080, I run the game maxed out at 1440p, and have little trouble hitting a locked 60fps.
 A quick word of advice, though: don’t enable ambient occlusion or MSAA anti-aliasing.
 Regardless of the resolution you’re playing at, they both nuke performance.
 Hopefully these small tech hiccups get fixed in a future patch.

 Do certain mechanics still need tightening before Watch Dogs can compete with the very best sandbox offerings?
 Definitely.
-But in the meantime, be thankful Ubisoft have decided to course-correct the series, in the process turning this sequel into a brazenly silly, frequently fun open world.
+But in the meantime, be thankful Ubisoft has decided to course-correct the series, in the process turning this sequel into a brazenly silly, frequently fun open world.